CYBERSECURITY DATASETS

 University of Applied Sciences Wedel, Germany

-University of Bahrain,
+University of Bahrain, Bahrain

-University of Bari “Aldo Moro”
+University of Bari “Aldo Moro”, Italy

-University of Birmingham Dubai
+University of Birmingham Dubai, United Arab Emirates

-University of Brasília
+University of BrasĂlia, Brazil

-University of Bridgeport,
+University of Bridgeport, United States of America

-University of Bristol, UK
+University of Bristol, United Kingdom

 University of Cádiz, Spain